bifurcationkit/BifurcationKitDocs.jl/docs/src/abs-from-eq.md

 The first step is to compute the reduced equation, say of the first bifurcation point in `br`.

 ```@example TUT2_ABS_EQ_EQ
-bp = get_normal_form(br, 1; autodiff = true)
+bp = get_normal_form(br, 1)
 ```

 Next, we want to find the zeros of the reduced equation.
 This is usually achieved by calling the predictor

 ```@example TUT2_ABS_EQ_EQ
-δp = 0.005
+δp = 0.01
 pred = predictor(bp, δp)
 ```

 which returns zeros of `bp` before and after the bifurcation point.
-You could also use your preferred procedure from `Roots.jl` (or other) to find the zeros of the polynomials `bp(Val(:reducedForm), z, p)`.
+You could also use your preferred procedure from `Roots.jl` (or other) to find the zeros of the polynomial reduced equation `bp(Val(:reducedForm), z, p)`.

-We can use these zeros to form guesses to apply Newton for the full functional:
+These zeros serve as initial guesses for Newton's method applied to the full original functional:

 ```@example TUT2_ABS_EQ_EQ
 pts = BifurcationKit.get_first_points_on_branch(br, bp, pred, opts_br; δp)
 ```

-We can then use this to continue the different branches
+These points can then be used to continue the different branches:

 ```@example TUT2_ABS_EQ_EQ
 brbp = BifurcationKit.multicontinuation(br, bp, pts.before, pts.after, opts_br)